 In recent years we've noticed a loosening of the rules and we often see people hailing a taxi on the street.
 We've done it ourselves

-The official taxi stands still exist (look for the blue-and-white sign) where you can find a cab already waiting, or wait for the next one.
+The official taxi stands still exist (look for the blue-and-white sign) where you can find a cab already waiting, or where you can wait for the next one.
 Many good map of Paris should indicate where taxi stands are — at Place Vitor Hugo, for instance.
 To spot an available taxi look for a cab with a bright light on top.
 That indicates the taxi is ready for customers.

 There's also something called an approach price.
 This applies when you arrange for a taxi to come to your hotel or apartment.
 You will be charged for the journey to get to you.

 Taxis in Paris generally do not take credit cards, so be prepared to pay in cash.
 If you do want to try to pay with a credit card from the airport, always ask the cab driver if they accept les cartes de credit before you jump in.
 But, to avoid problems, try to make sure you bring about 100€ with you to Paris.

-You can expect to pay anywhere from 60€ to 80€, it really depends on the traffic and exactly where you are going.
+You can expect to pay anywhere from 65€ to 90€, it really depends on the traffic and exactly where you are going.